 The objectives of CSDP Doc School are to:

-- Promote the exchange of knowledge, skills and competencies related to European security and defence
+- Promote the exchange of knowledge, skills and competencies related to European security and defense

 - Provide support for doctoral research related to CSDP.

-Offer supplementary programs to the doctoral programs of its members and support interdisciplinary doctoral research in various fields related to CSDP.
+- Offer supplementary programmes to the doctoral programmes of its members and support interdisciplinary doctoral research in various fields related to CSDP.

 Each year, 10-12 students who apply become Doctoral fellows and take part in joint activities.

-To learn more, visit the website of CSDP Doc School.
+To learn more, visit CSDP Doc School's website.